Sigrid de Lima: Biography

 Carnival by the Sea (Scribners, 1954), was described in The New York Times as "the moving story of a lovely lost Eurydice, wandering in the gaudy hell of a modern amusement park."
 Doris Grumbach, reviewing the book for Commonweal, wrote that it "is strong enough to use what it must and impress the whole with an originality and force of its own."

 Praise a Fine Day (Random House, 1959) drew upon the experiences of de Lima and her husband in Rome.
 Told in the voice of a nameless American artist in his early thirties living in New York City, it recalls how he agreed to an arranged marriage with the stateless and pregnant Polish mistress of a wealthy Egyptian Jew to give American citizenship to their unborn child.
 Entering into the deception for purely financial reasons, he falls in love with the woman but ultimately finds himself abandoned and wondering whether anything he knew about the situation was true.
 The book received de Lima's best reviews.
 Edmund Fuller proclaimed her "one of the most deft, accomplished stylists among our younger writers," and Granville Hicks wrote that she had "a delicate style that matches her insights."
-In his Independent obituary, Christopher Hawtree called in a "small masterpiece": "the 150 pages take in all manner of manipulation, evil, passion and illicit congress: it could surely have been the basis for one of the era's great movies...."
+In his The Independent obituary, Christopher Hawtree called in a "small masterpiece": "the 150 pages take in all manner of manipulation, evil, passion and illicit congress: it could surely have been the basis for one of the era's great movies...."

 Her fifth novel, Oriane (Harcourt, Brace & World, 1968) received few reviews and those were less than enthusiastic.
 The reception so disappointed de Lima that she gave up writing completely.
 "It broke her heart," said Greene.